 Re-skilling: The process of re-skilling is best described as a person that needs to receive training to change jobs or start a different career.

-According to a study by AlphaBeta, nine out of ten Australian workers will at least change their jobs once during their career.
-That’s where the Vocational Education and Training sector plays an important role of reskilling displaced Australians workers.
+According to a study by AlphaBeta, nine out of ten Australian workers will at least change careers more than once during their lifetime.
+That’s where the VET sector plays an important role of re-skilling displaced Australian workers.
 A person might have had the right role for a while, but personal circumstances like having children might change that.
 VET offers training that enables employees to gain transferable skills instead of having only company-specific expertise.
 RTOs need to provide courses that are suited to this audience.

 4. Examples of Lifelong Learning

 The best way to represent Lifelong Learning is with the help of real-life examples.
 The following stories are about two individuals that took the initiative and up-skilled or re-skilled.

 We spoke to Thibault from Imagine Education in Ashmore, Gold Coast.
 He is currently enrolled in a Certificate III course for commercial cookery and will continue his studies with Certificate IV afterwards.
 The 25-year-old is originally from France, where he was trained to become a Baker.
 It was always his dream to live in Australia, so after two years of working in a bakery, he decided to move over.

 Initially, Thibault planned to do a 1-year work and travel visa in Australia but soon realised he wanted to stay for good.
 While searching for options to stay and how to continue his career, he came across Vocational Education and Training.
 Straight away, the idea of combining theory and practical learning appealed to him.
 Already having some experience in the food industry, it didn’t take long and Thibault started a course in commercial cookery.